Failure to address the full impact of change on those most affected

 This phase is all about corporate cognition.
 The Culture Maps provide a common language and a structured framework to get an end result that is a shared understanding of “this is what we look like”.

-The Gap Map will show the dominant corporate culture and highlight the gaps between this and the espoused position (which is where the directors say or think the company is), and also the desired position i.e. where they want to get.
+The Gap Map will show the dominant corporate culture and highlight the gaps between this and the espoused position.
+The dominant culture is how the organisation actually is, and the espoused culture is the desired position i.e. "where we want to get to".

 Then, the gaps between all of the various subcultures are plotted.
 This is used to identify areas of “cultural dissonance” – a euphemism I use for friction and disconnects - and a very important aspect of change management strategy.

-The whole purpose at this stage is to create a simple pictorial representation of the different positions and the gaps between them.
+The whole purpose at this stage is to create a simple visual representation of the various positions and to highlight the gaps between them.

 (3) Resolution – taking the output of the Gap Map as the start point, the process now addresses the questions: What steps are needed to close the gaps?
 What are the implications of this?